5

 6

 • Just a minor correction: not every single kanji in Japanese has both an onyomi and a kunyomi; some have only one (many kokuji, for example, have no onyomi, and some—bizarrely—have no kunyomi).
 And of course many have at least five different kunyomi and three or four onyomi, which just makes them absolutely odious.
 For example, the railway line between (kunyomi) 埼玉 Saitama and (onyomi) 東京 Tōkyō is called the 埼京 Saikyō line, whereas the line between Tōkyō and (kunyomi) 成田 Narita is called the 京成 Keisei line, where kei = kyō.
-Feb 12, 2014 at 17:12
+Commented Feb 12, 2014 at 17:12

 • 1